 Don't be intimidated.
 The basics are actually pretty easy to understand.
 But it's not soup; it's more of a layer cake.
 Think about computer hardware as being at the bottom of the layer cake.
-The next layer is the operating system, the collection of programs that control the hardware.
-Windows, Mac OS X, and Linux are operating systems.
-On top of that layer are applications-these can range from end-user programs like those in Office, to the complex set of programs that manage a business's inventory, payroll, and accounting.
+The next layer is the operating system3, the collection of programs that control the hardware.
+Windows, Mac OS X, iOS, and Linux are operating systems.
+On top of that layer are applications4-a range of which include end-user programs like those in Office, apps that run on smartphones, and the complex set of programs that manage a business's inventory, payroll, and accounting.
 At the top of the cake are users.